tharindu-sankalpa/mlflow-enterprise-platform/model_training/README.md

 - Classification reports
 - The complete pipeline (preprocessing + model) for easy deployment

+### Model Registry

+Models can be registered in the MLflow Model Registry, which provides:

+- Version control for models
+- Stage transitions (None → Staging → Production)
+- Model lineage and metadata
+- Centralized model storage

+### Hyperparameter Tuning

+The project includes a `ModelTuner` class that integrates hyperparameter tuning with MLflow:

+- Records all trial runs with parameters and metrics
+- Visualizes tuning results
+- Automatically registers the best model
+- Supports both grid search and random search
+- Compatible with parallel execution for faster tuning

+### Viewing MLflow Data

 To view the tracked information, start the MLflow UI:

 ```bash